marimba25/my_chatik/README.md

 How to install
 =========
-Install with "pip3 install my_chatik"
+Install with "pip3 install my_chatik".
+Files will be stored in directory "src".

 Requirements
 ==========